Skip to main content

 • Feeling of bowels not emptying all the way

-Connection between Agent Orange Exposure and Cancer
+What Is the Connection Between Agent Orange Exposure and Cancer?

 VA acknowledges that several cancers have been linked to Agent Orange exposure in veterans.